12 Thrilling Movies With Big Twists Like "Gone Girl"

 Ruthless People is a dark comedy revolving around a man who wants to get rid of his wife so that he could just be with his mistress.

 He returns home one day to find out that his wife is missing.
-When he dissevers that she has been kidnapped, he feels relieved.
-When his sister comes to know about it, she tells her brother that the kidnappers will probably return her soon out of annoyance with her.
+When he learns that she has been kidnapped, he feels relieved.
+His sister comes to know about it and tells her brother that the kidnappers would probably return her soon out of annoyance with her.

-Meanwhile, the kidnappers have their hands full with a loud victim who causes nothing but trouble for them.
+Meanwhile, the kidnappers have their hands full with a loud victim who causes nothing but trouble.
 When the kidnappers ask for money, he has no interest in paying it because he doesn’t want his life ruined again.
 Hilarity continues throughout the movie.

 Gone Baby Gone (2007)

 Directed by Ben Affleck, Gone Baby Gone is a multi-layered puzzle that unfolds slowly to a satisfying conclusion.
 The plot revolves around two private detectives who are hired to trace down a 4-year-old girl, Amanda McCready.
 Both detectives admit that they don’t have much experience in these kinds of investigations, but the family insists that they take on this case.